SongXueZhi/RegMiner/artifact-evaluation.md

 docker login
 ```

-3) Try pulling ubuntu18.04 to make sure the docker is fully functional.
+3）Try pulling ubuntu18.04 to make sure the docker is fully functional.

 ```bash
 docker pull ubuntu:18.04
 ```

 ## Setup

-RegMiner is a tool to retrieve the runnable regressions from code evolution history.
-Specifically, taking input as a set of git repository, RegMiner can search and isolate a list of *runnable* regressions from those repositories.
-Each regression is manifested in terms of a test case passing a fixing version, failing a regression version, and passing the previous working version.

 We provide RegMiner in a Docker environment.
 The docker file is issta-artifact.tar.gz.